RodolfoBonis/deco/docs/validation.md

-# Decorator Validation Guide
+# Validation Guide

+## Overview

-The **deco** framework now includes an advanced validation system that detects and reports specific errors in decorators, providing precise information about the location and nature of problems.
+The deco framework includes an advanced validation system that detects and reports specific errors in decorators, providing precise information about the location and nature of problems.

-## 🎯 Validation Features
+## Validation Features

 ### 1. Decorator Syntax Validation

-The system automatically detects the following types of errors:
+The system automatically detects syntax errors:

-#### ❌ Missing Parentheses
+#### Missing Parentheses
 ```go
 // ERROR: Missing parentheses
 // @Route("GET", "/users"